chartingshow/crypto-firewall/README.md

 ---

 _Mining (Opt-in **and** opt-out) will be blocked by default.
 If you see that mining is important, you would have to [whitelist](https://adblockplus.org/filters#whitelist) the website you actually want to support._

+## IP 🌐

+IP Addresses can also be blocked, these contain things such as command-and-control (C2) servers for crypto malware etc.

+You can add them to a firewall of your choice.

+For a thorough explanation on how to add block an ip address in your firewall, you can open one of the help guides found in this folder: https://github.com/Summer-CMS-Vendor-Packages/sc-block-bad-crypto-filter-lists/tree/master/docs

 ## Issues 🔨